Non-domestic species at Featherside

 Here's a page of commercial stock photos of various waterfowl, and some other water birds.

-Here's Ducks Unlimited's Waterfowl ID page.
+Here's Ducks Unlimited's page.

 Clear Springs Aviaries and Gardens specializes in propagating rare species of birds, including various gallinaceous birds and waterfowl.